oznogon/gattaibushido-public/rules/03_basic_play.md

 Remember the greater scale of conflict, and always push it further up and outward with your descriptions.
 For each side of the fight, Escalation represents taking the battle to an even more desperate level.
 The Final Form manifests never-before-seen last-ditch powers, the Monster evolves to even more hideous and destructive incarnations, and so on.

 Also remember the increased mechanical stakes mentioned above.
-Escalating now causes +Ruin to your current Location, and when the Final Form strikes Dissonant, it directly damages the robos!
+Escalating now causes +Ruin to your current Location, and when the Final Form strikes wide, it directly damages the robos!

 Play continues as before until one side Concedes.
 There is no escalating beyond the fourth Rumble stage.